 There is a related issue that bedevils a good deal of contemporary applied work, which is the understanding of exogeneity, a word that I have so far avoided.
-Suppose, for the moment, that the effect of railway stations on poverty is the same in all cities, and we are looking for an instrument which is required to be exogenous in order to consistently estimate θ .
-According to Merriam-Webster's dictionary, 'exogenous' means 'caused by factors or an agent from outside the organism or system', and this common usage is often employed in applied work.
-However, the consistency of IV estimation requires that the instrument be orthogonal to the error term ν in the equation of interest, which is not implied by the Merriam-Webster definition (see Leamer 1985: 260).
-Heckman (2000) suggests using the term 'external' (which he traces back to Wright and

-Frisch in the 1930s) for the Merriam-Webster definition, for variables whose values are not set or caused by the variables in the model (according to this, consumption and investment are 'internal' variables, and investment an 'external' variable), and keeping 'exogenous' for the orthogonality condition that is required for consistent estimation in this instrumental variable context.
+Suppose, for the moment, that the effect of railway stations on poverty is the same in all cities and we are looking for an instrument, which is required to be exogenous in order to consistently estimate θ .
+According to Merriam-Webster's dictionary, "exogenous" means "caused by factors or an agent from outside the organism or system," and this common usage is often employed in applied work.
+However, the consistency of IV estimation requires that the instrument be orthogonal to the error term v in the equation of interest, which is not implied by the Merriam-Webster definition (see Edward E. Leamer 1985, p.
+260).
+Jeffrey M. Wooldridge (2002, p.
+50) warns his readers that "you should not rely too much on the meaning of 'endogenous' from other branches of economics" and goes on to note that "the usage in econometrics, while related to traditional definitions, is used broadly to describe any situation where an explanatory variable is correlated with the disturbance."
+Heckman (2000) suggests using the term "external" (which he traces back to Wright and Frisch in the 1930s) for the Merriam-Webster definition, for variables whose values are not set or caused by the variables in the model and keeping "exogenous" for the orthogonality condition that is required for consistent estimation in this instrumental variable context.
 The terms are hardly standard, but I adopt them here because I need to make the distinction.
-The main issue, however, is not the terminology but that the two concepts be kept distinct, so that we can see when the argument being offered is a justification for externality when what is required is exogeneity.
-An instrument that is external, but not exogeneous, will not yield consistent estimates of the parameter of interest, even when that parameter is constant.
+The main issue, however, is not the terminology but that the two concepts be kept distinct so that we can see when the argument being offered is a justification for externality when what is required is a justification for exogeneity.
+An instrument that is external, but not exogeneous, will not yield consistent estimates of the parameter of interest, even when the parameter of interest is a constant.